 Expedition Teams at Hurtigruten represent the best of the best.
-The Expedition Team Leader and Assistant Expedition Leaders are experts on safety and sustainability, making sure your exploration of these destinations is done right.
+The Expedition Team Leader and Assistant Expedition Leaders are experts on safety and sustainability, making sure your exploration of these remote destinations is done right.

 Leading and teaching

-climate and geology
+oceanography and geology

-photography and storytelling
+exploration history and storytelling

-Expedition Team members in North America
+Expedition Team members in Antarctica

 Assistant Expedition Leader